 Servitization is that the process of organizations that are adding value to their core corporate offerings through services.

 Digital twins are frequently further characterized as a digital technology that’s both the significance and an enabler of the homogenization of knowledge.
-Thanks to the very fact that any sort of information or content can now be stored and transmitted within the same digital form, it are often wont to create a virtual representation of the merchandise (in the shape of a digital twin), thus decoupling the knowledge from its physical form.
+Thanks to the very fact that any sort of information or content can now be stored and transmitted within the same digital form, it is often wont to create a virtual representation of the merchandise (in the shape of a digital twin), thus decoupling the knowledge from its physical form.
 Therefore, the homogenization of knowledge and therefore the decoupling of the knowledge from its physical artifact, have allowed digital twins to return into existence.
 However, digital twins also enable increasingly more information on physical products to be stored digitally and become decoupled from the merchandise itself.

-As data is increasingly digitized, it are often transmitted, stored and computed in fast and low-cost ways.
+As data is increasingly digitized, it is often transmitted, stored, and computed in fast and low-cost ways.
 Consistent with Moore’s law, computing power will still increase exponentially over the approaching years, while the value of computing decreases significantly.
 Therefore, this is able to cause lower marginal costs of developing digital twins and make it comparatively less expensive to check, predict, and solve problems on virtual representations instead of testing on physical models and expecting physical products to interrupt before intervening.

 Another consequence of the homogenization and decoupling of data is that the user experience converges.
 One artifact can have multiple new affordances as information from physical objects is digitized.
-Digital twin technology allows detailed information a few objects to be shared with a bigger number of agents, unconstrained by physical location or time.
-In his white book on digital twin technology within the manufacturing industry, Michael Grieves noted the subsequent about the results of homogenization enabled by digital twins:
+Digital twin technology allows detailed information on a few objects to be shared with a bigger number of agents, unconstrained by physical location or time.
+In his white book on digital twin technology within the manufacturing industry, Michael Grieves noted the subsequent results of homogenization enabled by digital twins:

 In the past, factory managers had their office overlooking the factory in order that they might get a pity what was happening on the factory floor.
-With the digital twin, not only the factory manager, but everyone related to factory production could have that very same virtual window to not only one factory, but to all or any the factories across the world.
+With the digital twin, not only the factory manager, but everyone related to factory production could have that very same virtual window to not only one factory, but to all or any of the factories across the world.

 Re-programmable and smart

-Another characteristic which will be observed is that the incontrovertible fact that digital twin technologies leave digital traces.
+Another characteristic that will be observed is that the incontrovertible fact that digital twin technologies leave digital traces.
 These traces are often employed by engineers for instance, when a machine malfunctions to travel back and check the traces of the digital twin, to diagnose where the matter occurred.
 These diagnoses can within the future even be employed by the manufacturer of those machines, to enhance their designs in order that these same malfunctions will occur less often within the future.

-In the sense of the manufacturing industry, modularity are often described because the design and customization of products and production modules.
+In the sense of the manufacturing industry, modularity is often described because of the design and customization of products and production modules.
 By adding modularity to the manufacturing models, manufacturers gain the power to tweak models and machines.
 Digital twin technology enables manufacturers to trace the machines that are used and see possible areas of improvement within the machines.
 By using digital twin technology when these machines are made modular, manufacturers may see which components make the machine perform poorly and replace these with better fitting components to enhance the manufacturing process.